Mailu/Mailu/docs/cli.rst

 Only non-default attributes are exported.
 If you want to export all attributes use ``--full``.
 If you want to export plain-text secrets (dkim-keys, passwords) you have to add the ``--secrets`` option.
 To include dns records (mx, spf, dkim and dmarc) add the ``--dns`` option.

 By default all configuration objects are exported (domain, user, alias, relay).
 You can specify filters to export only some objects or attributes (try: ``user`` or ``domain.name``).
+Attributes explicitly specified in filters are automatically exported: there is no need to add ``--secrets`` or ``--full``.

 .. code-block:: bash

-  $ docker-compose exec admin flask mailu config-export -o mail-config.yml
+  $ docker-compose exec admin flask mailu config-export --output mail-config.yml

-  $ docker-compose exec admin flask mailu config-export --dns domain.dns_mx domain.dns_spf
+  $ docker-compose exec admin flask mailu config-export domain.dns_mx domain.dns_spf

+  $ docker-compose exec admin flask mailu config-export user.spam_threshold

 config-import
 -------------